swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 Python displays numbers as `1.` instead of `1.0` when there's nothing interesting after the decimal point.

-Our call to `numpy.loadtxt` read our file, but didn't save the data in memory.
+Our call to `numpy.genfromtxt` read our file, but didn't save the data in memory.
 To do that,
 we need to assign the array to a variable.
 Just as we can assign a single value to a variable, we can also assign an array of values to a variable using the same syntax.
-Let's re-run `numpy.loadtxt` and save its result:
+Let's re-run `numpy.genfromtxt` and save its result:

 ~~~
-data = numpy.loadtxt(fname='inflammation-01.csv', delimiter=',')
+data = numpy.genfromtxt(fname='inflammation-01.csv', delimiter=',')
 ~~~
 {: .python}